zll17/Neural_Topic_Models/README.md

 <h4 id="Acknowledgement">5.
 Acknowledgement</h4>

-A big part of this project is supported by my supervisor Prof. Qiang Zhou, I would highly appreciate him for his valuable comments and helpful suggestions.
+I would highly appreciate my supervisor [Prof. Qiang Zhou](http://cslt.riit.tsinghua.edu.cn/~qzhou/eng/index.htm) for his valuable inspiration and helpful suggestions to these neural topic models.
+A big part of this project is supported by him.

 In the construction of this project, some implementations are taken as reference, I would like to thank the contributors of those projects: